What to Visit in Treviso

 Rivers and arcades are the main attractions of Treviso

-When we start talking about what a traveler should see in Treviso, it becomes boring.
+When someone start talking about what a traveler should to do in Treviso, it becomes a little boring.
 Actually!

-The city is not so small – 100 thousand inhabitants – but the places that are really worth visiting can be counted on the fingers of one hand.
-Although, however, it is widely believed that you just need to walk around Treviso.
-Absorbing his aura and literally enjoying being!
+The city is not so small – 100 thousand inhabitants – but the places that are really worth visiting in Treviso can be counted on the fingers of one hand.
+Although, however, it is widely believed that you just need to wander around Treviso.
+Absorbing its aura and literally enjoying being!

 Palazzo dei Trecento or “Palace of the Three Hundred” in Piazza dei Signori – the seat of the city council.
-XII century, looks impressive.
-Real Italy and the main attraction in Treviso… So you wait that the condottieri run out of the door!
+The building of the XII century looks impressive – no wonder it’s considered the main attraction of Treviso… So you expect for the condottieri to run out right now.

 Inside you can get on the old staircase leading directly to the second floor.
 Look at the frescoes and coats of arms on the walls of the main hall, marvel at the incredible height of the room and the beauty of the ceiling.
-Restored, by the way, after being hit by a bomb during World War II.
+That was restored, by the way, after being hit by a bomb during World War II.

 At least out of respect for age – the 13th century – let’s take a look at the Loggia Dei Cavalieri.
-And marvel at the excellent state of the building of Romanesque architecture.
+And be surprised by the excellent state of the building of Romanesque architecture.

-A couple of ancient churches: St. Francis and St. Nicholas are also amazing examples of the severe Romanesque style.
-Massive volumes, simple brickwork, simplicity in everything.
-And real greatness – in the old days they knew a lot about true beauty.
+A couple of medieval churches of Treviso: St. Francis and St. Nicholas are also amazing examples of the severe Romanesque style.
+Massive volumes, simple brickwork, simplicity in everything and a real greatness – in the old days they knew a lot about true beauty.

 Treviso Cathedral is far from old.
 On the contrary, its classical portico of graceful proportions dates from the middle of the 19th century.